Skip to content

 cmake --build build --target flash

-Common Error Troubleshooting: When Flashing Fails
+Troubleshooting Common Errors: When Flashing Fails

 During this process, you may encounter various errors.
-Let me summarize the most common ones and their corresponding solutions.
+Let me summarize the most common ones and their solutions.

-Another situation is when WSL2 cannot see any USB devices at all, and the lsusb output is empty.
-This might be because usbipd-win is not working correctly, or the WSL2 kernel modules are not loaded.
-You can use lsmod | grep usbip in WSL2 to check whether the USB/IP related modules are loaded.
-If they are not loaded, you can try sudo modprobe usbip-core, but usually the WSL2 kernel configuration should already include these modules.
+Another situation is where WSL2 cannot see any USB devices at all, and the output of lsusb is empty.
+In this case, usbipd-win might not be working correctly, or the WSL2 kernel modules might not be loaded.
+You can use lsmod | grep usbip in WSL2 to check if USB/IP related modules are loaded.
+If not loaded, you can try sudo modprobe usbip_core, but usually the WSL2 kernel configuration should include these modules by default.

-A Brief Guide for Native Ubuntu Users
+Concise Guide for Native Ubuntu Users

-Create the /etc/udev/rules.d/99-stlink.rules file with the following content:
+Create a /etc/udev/rules.d/99-stlink.rules file with the content:

 text